annaivina/Melamoma_Classifier/README.md

 AUC (ROC): 78%

-These are solid results considering the model size and training limits.
-Further improvements could likely be achieved using larger variants such as EfficientNetB6, which were not tested here due to resource constraints.
-Also they would probablly overfit much faster taking into account the small size of the dataset.
+These are promising results, especially given the resource constraints and limited data.
+Further improvements could be achieved using larger variants such as EfficientNetB6, which were not tested here due to resource constraints.
+Also, they would overfit much faster, taking into account the small size of the dataset.

-The number of frozn layers were also studies, but the best performance was achived with last 10 layers unfrozn.
+The number of frozen layers was also studied, but the best performance was achieved with the last 10 layers unfrozen.

 ## Vision Transformer (ViT) with Custom CNN Backbone